I decided to put Ayn Rand’s Atlas Shrugged on my reading list when I heard of it for the first time a few months ago (my culture isn’t Anglo-Saxon).

 Self-esteem is critical to Rand as it is what compels one to maintain one’s life.

-A man which does not let himself die is a man that de facto shows that who he is, is worthy to preserve.
+A man which does not let himself die shows he is worthy to preserve.

 As such, every human holds self-esteem.
 The question is not whether he holds it or not, but how much of it he has.